sunyu912/cm2-roblox3/Deprecated Lessons/L6 Homework.md

-5. [Challenge] What does the function return if it doesn’t find what it is looking for?
+5. [Challenge] What does the function return if it doesn't find what it is looking for?

     _________________________________________________